leon-ai/docs.getleon.ai/docs/configuration.md

 ## Synchronizer

-After a module has been processed, if the module has this option, you can synchronize your content via different methods.
+If a module has this option, once the module has been processed, you can synchronize your content via different methods.

-> E.g. the *YouTube* module of the *[Video Downloader Package](https://github.com/leon-ai/leon/tree/develop/packages/videodownloader)* allows you to synchronize your downloaded videos to your Google Drive account or to your current device.
+> E.g. the *YouTube* module of the *[Video Downloader Package](https://github.com/leon-ai/leon/tree/develop/packages/videodownloader)* allows you to synchronize your downloaded videos on your Google Drive account or on your current device.

 ::: tip
-To see if a module has this option, simply check in the Leon's `packages/{PACKAGE NAME}/config/config.json` file.
+Pour déterminer si un module comprend cette option, vérifiez simplement la configuration de celui-ci via ce fichier : `packages/{PACKAGE NAME}/config/config.json`.

-**Set the `enabled` key of this file to `true`** to enable the synchronizer for this specific module.
+**Dans ce fichier, initialisez la clé `enabled` à `true`** afin d'activer le synchroniseur pour un module spécifique.
 :::

 | Method              | Description              |